rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 ## Refactor to clarify

-Next we want to split the logic of the game loop from the logic of our game.
+Next we separate the logic of the game loop from the logic of our game.
 We refactor in small steps, testing manually that everything works, and end up with this for our game: